PathPlanning/ORCA-algorithm/readme.md

 * Mandatory tag `<agents>`.
 It describes the parameters of the agents.
     * `number` — mandatory attribute that define the number of agents;
     * `type` — attribute that define the type of agents.
 Possible values:
-      - `orca` — running the algorithm in standart mode without avoiding deadlocks
+      - `orca` — running the algorithm in standard mode without avoiding deadlocks
       - `orca-par` — running the algorithm with avoiding deadlocks using Push and Rotate algorithm to create common coordinated plan.
 For more detains see out paper "A Combination of Theta*, ORCA and Push and Rotate for Multi-agent Navigation".
       - `orca-par-ecbs` — running the algorithm with avoiding deadlocks using combination of Push and Rotate and ECBS algorithms to create common coordinated plan.
 For more detains see out paper "Distributed Multi-Agent Navigation Based on Reciprocal Collision Avoidance and Locally Confined Multi-Agent Path Finding".
       - `orca-return` — experimental mode in which random agents return to their previous waypoints in case of deadlocks.